jakubpulaczewski/pipeline-flow/docs/pages/introduction.rst

 ---------------------------------
 Unlike traditional tools like Apache Airflow or Luigi, ``pipeline-orchestrator`` focuses on:

-- Asynchronous task execution for faster processing.
+- Asynchronous task execution for concurrent processing.
-- A lightweight and modular plugin system.
+- A lightweight, modular plugin system for easy extensibility.
-- Simplicity in configuration and deployment.
+- Simpler configuratio with YAML, reducing setup overhead.

 Getting Started
 ---------------